V. Key Health Policy Issues >> B. Health Spending >> Health Spending Trends (last updated 1.20.17)

 - Milliman Medical Index.
 The annual Milliman Medical Index (MMI) measures the total cost of healthcare for a typical family of four covered by a preferred provider plan (PPO).
 The 2012 MMI cost is $20,728, an increase of $1,335, or 6.9% over 2011.
 Even though the rate of increase is slowing from prior years, it has taken fewer than nine years for such costs to more than double.
 In 2002, the cost of healthcare for the typical family of four was $9,235.

 Historical Trends in Medical Prices

-- Hospital, Employment and Price Indicators.
+- CMS.
+Hospital, Employment and Price Indicators.
 Includes a) community hospital statistics; b) Medicare trust fund data; c) health sector employment, earnings and hours; d) medical prices; and e) HCFA projected price indices for hospital, nursing home, and home health.

 - Bureau of Labor Statistics.
 Consumer Price Index.
 BLS tracks prices for a) Medical care, which is a composite of 1) Medical care commodities and 2) Medical care services.

 - Medical care commodities includes a) Medicinal drugs, which is a composite of 1) Prescription drugs; and 2) Nonprescription drugs; and b) Medical equipment and supplies.